- How is Harvard Law School responding to the COVID-19 pandemic?

 Please refer to the JDP online application and components.

 Yes.
 Unofficial, finalized spring grades are required before any candidate is offered admission to the Junior Deferral Program.
-We require that all spring grades be submitted through the status checker by July 1, 2020.
+We require that all spring grades be submitted through the status checker by the application deadline.

 Yes.
 We will complete an initial review of your application.
 If you are a likely candidate for admission, we will hold on our determination pending receipt of your unofficial spring grades.
 You may submit your grades directly through your status checker.